benbrandt/text-splitter/README.md

 1. Split the text by a given level
 2. For each section, does it fit within the chunk size?
-   a.
-Yes.
+   - Yes.
 Merge as many of these neighboring sections into a chunk as possible to maximize chunk length.
-   b.
-No. Split by the next level and repeat.
+   - No. Split by the next level and repeat.

 The boundaries used to split the text if using the top-level `split` method, in descending length: